Gustaf V: Personal life

 Gustaf V was thin, and known for his height.
 He wore pince-nez eyeglasses and sported a pointed mustache for most of his teen years.

-Gustaf V was a devoted tennis player, appearing under the pseudonym Mr G. As a player and promoter of the sport, he was elected into the International Tennis Hall of Fame in 1980.
-The King learned the sport during a visit in Britain in 1876 and founded Sweden's first tennis club on his return home.
+Gustaf V was a devoted tennis player, appearing under the pseudonym Mr G. As a player and promoter of the sport, he was elected to the International Tennis Hall of Fame in 1980.
+The King learned to play tennis during a visit in Britain in 1876 and founded Sweden's first tennis club on his return home.
 In 1936 he founded the King's Club.
 During his reign, Gustaf was often seen playing on the Riviera.
 On a visit to Berlin, Gustaf went straight from a meeting with Hitler to a tennis match with the Jewish player Daniel Prenn.
-During World War II, he interceded to obtain better treatment for Davis Cup stars Jean Borotra of France and his personal trainer and friend Baron Gottfried von Cramm of Germany, who had been imprisoned by the Nazi Government on the charge of a homosexual relationship with a Jew.
+During World War II, he interceded to obtain better treatment for Davis Cup star Jean Borotra of France, and in 1938 on behalf of his personal trainer and friend Baron Gottfried von Cramm of Germany, who had been imprisoned by the Nazi Government on the charge of a homosexual relationship with a Jew.

 Haijby affair

-Allegations of a love affair between Gustav and Kurt Haijby led to the court paying 170,000 kronor under the threat of the blackmailing Haijby.
-That led to the so-called Haijby affair and several controversial trials and convictions against Haijby, which spawned considerable controversy about Gustav's alleged homosexuality.
+Allegations of a homosexual love affair between Gustaf V and Kurt Haijby led to the court paying 170,000 kronor under the threat of blackmail by Haijby.
+That led to the so-called Haijby Affair and several controversial trials and convictions against Haijby, which spawned considerable controversy about Gustaf V's alleged homosexuality.

-In 2021 the alleged events surrounding the Haijby affair were adapted into a fictional miniseries for Sveriges Television called En Kunglig Affär (A Royal Secret), directed by Lisa James Larsson and written by Bengt Braskered.
+In 2021 the alleged events surrounding the Haijby Affair were adapted into a fictional miniseries for Sveriges Television called En Kunglig Affär (A Royal Secret), directed by Lisa James Larsson and written by Bengt Braskered.

 Death

-After a reign of nearly 43 years, King Gustaf V died in Stockholm of flu complications on 29 October 1950.
-His 67-year-old son Gustav succeeded him as Gustav VI Adolf.
+After a reign of nearly 43 years, Gustaf V died in Stockholm of acute bronchitis with bronchiectasis on 29 October 1950.
+His 67-year-old son Gustaf succeeded him as Gustaf VI Adolf.